holistudio/oscar_nom_win/DEVLOG.md

 # Development Log

+## 2026-01-22

+Alrighty, training loop now done.
+Claude suggested I add the following beyond the typical GPT training stuff I've learned:
+- Add cosine annealing learning rate schedule, with a warm-up period of 10% of total steps.
+- Gradient clipping to 1.0 to prevent exploding gradients

+Assuming batch size of 2 for both training and validation, a single epoch takes around 2 mins, so 100 epochs will take around 3-4 hours.
+Not bad!

+But with the small batch size I'm curious how the test performance will actually turn out.

+Also I still have yet to think about and deal with the class imbalance.

+To be continued...

 ## 2026-01-21

 Good news is the transformer code is now updated and works for a random sequence of 100k token integers.